• Lars Dinter Design - About

 For me, industrial design is a collaborative effort to create better products which are considering needs and constraints from multiple stakeholders.

-When designing products, I start working with my hands, building full scale models from foam core board or cardboard.
+When designing products, I start working with my hands, building full scale models from cardboard or paper.
 I believe that the three-dimensional experience still can’t be replaced by virtual reality and that a mock-up is essential to judge proportions accurately for an industrial designer.
-Sometimes many different variants need to be tested before proceeding with one design, sometimes my free work remains in the drawer for several years before I continue working on the product.
-But if I still like the design it might be a hint that the product could join the collection of industrialised projects that are out on the market for the long run, hopefully bringing joy to the people who decided to purchase them and accompanying them for decades.
+Sometimes many different variants need to be tested before proceeding with one design, sometimes my work remains in the drawer for several years before I continue working on the product.
+But if I still like the design, it might be a hint that the product could join the collection of projects that are out on the market for the long run, hopefully bringing joy to the people who decided to purchase them and accompanying them for decades.